What’s the Big Deal About Gene Therapy?

 The concept of altering the genome has been around since 1972, with the aim to modify or replace faulty genes with healthy ones.
 Hence treatment of genetic diseases was possible by targeting the source – the very DNA that codes for life.
 Once thought of as the perfect treatment – combining efficacy and specificity with safety and mild side effects – the hype for gene therapy died off due to clinical failures.

-CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) technology hails from bacterial defense systems.
-Used to destroy the DNA of invading viruses, ‘CRISPR’ can target cut strands of DNA at very precise locations1.
-Once cut, the cell’s own DNA repair machinery can add or delete base pairs, or replace an existing segment with a brand new gene.
+CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) technology actually came about from studying bacterial defense systems.
+Used to destroy the DNA of invading viruses, bacterial ‘CRISPR’ targets and cuts strands of DNA at very precise locations1.
+Once cut, the cell’s own DNA repair machinery is able to insert or delete base pairs from the gene, or even replace the segment with a brand new gene, changing its behavior.

-In 2012, Jennifer Doudna and colleagues published a new and improved CRISPR ‘cutting technique’ that would allow it to perform faster, cheaper and with greater ease of design and higher efficiency2.
+In 2012, Jennifer Doudna and colleagues discovered CRISPR-Cas9, a new and improved cutting technique that was faster and cheaper to perform, with greater ease of design and higher efficiency2.
 Because of this, a whole world of opportunities was reopened.
-Before long, pharmaceutical companies started to discover hit compounds – or genes in this case – formed from CRISPR.
-These promising compounds quickly progressed to pre-clinical and clinical trials with the support of regulatory agencies like the FDA.
+Before long, pharmaceutical companies started to discover hit compounds – or genes in this case – formed using CRISPR.
+These promising ‘gene therapies’ quickly progressed to pre-clinical and clinical trials with the support of regulatory agencies like the FDA.

 Leber’s congenital amaurosis (LCA) is an inherited disorder causing progressive blindness, associated with a mutation in the RPE65 gene.
 Enter

 13-year-old patient Jack Hogan was the first recipient of post-approval Luxturna, in March 2018; his surgery was performed by